 7. Convolutional Neural Networks¶

-Image data is represented as a two-dimensional grid of pixels, be it monochromatic or in color.
+Image data is represented as a two-dimensional grid of pixels, be the image monochromatic or in color.
 Accordingly each pixel corresponds to one or multiple numerical values respectively.
-So far we ignored this rich structure and treated them as vectors of numbers by flattening the images, irrespective of the spatial relation between pixels.
+So far we have ignored this rich structure and treated images as vectors of numbers by flattening them, irrespective of the spatial relation between pixels.
 This deeply unsatisfying approach was necessary in order to feed the resulting one-dimensional vectors through a fully connected MLP.

 First, we will dive more deeply into the motivation for convolutional neural networks.
 This is followed by a walk through the basic operations that comprise the backbone of all convolutional networks.
 These include the convolutional layers themselves, nitty-gritty details including padding and stride, the pooling layers used to aggregate information across adjacent spatial regions, the use of multiple channels at each layer, and a careful discussion of the structure of modern architectures.
 We will conclude the chapter with a full working example of LeNet, the first convolutional network successfully deployed, long before the rise of modern deep learning.
 In the next chapter, we will dive into full implementations of some popular and comparatively recent CNN architectures whose designs represent most of the techniques commonly used by modern practitioners.